uwcartlab/webmapping/Chapter01/readme.md

 1. Create a website directory called _unit-1_ with an organized directory structure and boilerplate _index.html_, _style.css_, and _main.js_ files.
 2. Create a Git repository in your website directory and sync it to your GitHub account.
-3. Submit a zip file (.zip) containing your website directory to Canvas (Geography 575 course only).
+3. For UW-Madison students: Submit a zip file (.zip) containing your website directory to Canvas.
 In the submission comments, paste a link to your GitHub account page.

 ## Activity 2